Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/pagination.md

 {{< /example >}}

 {{< callout warning >}}
-**Heads up—our smart responsive pagination is opt-in as of v5.2.1!** We included it in our documentation's CSS to demonstrate it for you, but it's disabled by default.
+**Heads up—our smart responsive pagination is opt-in as of v5.2.1!**

+It means that it is disabled by default in order to have a lighter CSS bundle.
+We included it here in our documentation's CSS for this specific use case just as a demonstration of the rendering.

 <details class="border-top border-bottom border-1 border-light">
 <summary class="fw-bold p-2 mb-0">